Regression and Dimension Reduction for Multivariate Mixed-Type Data via Semiparametric Gaussian Copula: Methodological Applications

 \subsection{Latent variable predictions}

-Although, latent variables are not needed to estimate the regression parameter of SGCRM, other applications of SGCRM may require latent variables.
-To address this, we follow the ideas from Best Linear Unbiased Predictor (BLUPs) in mixed effect modeling and use a similar conditional expectation approach to find best predictors of latent variables conditionally on observed variables.
-Note that at this point we do not make a distinction between an outcome and predictors.
-We also drop sub-index $i$, as we only use participant-specific observed variables when we predict their latent representations.
-We introduce additional notations:
+Although latent variables are not required for estimating regression parameters in SGC-Reg, certain applications of the framework require prediction of latent representations.
+To address this, we adopt an approach similar to best linear unbiased predictors (BLUPs) in mixed-effects models and use conditional expectations to obtain predictors of latent variables given observed data.
+At this stage we do not distinguish between outcomes and predictors and therefore omit the participant index $i$, since latent predictions are obtained using only subject-specific observed variables.